bertilmuth/requirementsascode/README.md

 # requirements as code
-This project aims to simplify developing an event-driven application.
+This project simplifies developing an event-driven application.

-The project provides a concise way to create handlers for many types of events at once.
+It provides a concise way to create handlers for many types of events at once.
 A single runner receives events, and dispatches them to the handlers.
 That can be used for replay in event sourced applications.

 For more advanced scenarios that depend on the application's state,